Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Theoretical results

 Let $\+ X$ denote the set of data variables that may be missing (called partially observed variables).
 Under missing data, we do not observe these variables directly.
 Instead, we observe a set of proxy variables $\+ X^\ast$ and their response indicators $\+ R$.
 There may also be variables that are fully observed, denoted by $\+ O$.
 The proxy variables $X^\ast \in \+ X^\ast$ are defined as follows:

 where a missing value is indicated by \text{NA} (not available).
 In other words, the proxies represent the true values of the partially observed variables when they are not missing ($R_X = 1$), and the value is missing otherwise ($R_X = 0$).
+We generalize the notation of response indicators to sets $\+ Y \subseteq \+ X$ as follows. $R_{\+ Y} = 1$ denotes that all individual response indicators $R_Y$ such that $Y \in \+ Y$ have the value assignment $R_Y = 1$.
+The notation $R_{\+ Y} = 0$ is analogous.

 A set of distributions over a set of random variables $\+ V$ that can be partitioned into the sets $\+ X$, $\+ X^\ast$, $\+ R$, and $\+ O$ is called a missing data model.
 When considering a particular value assignment of $\+ r$ to $\+ R$, we further partition $\+ X$ into the sets $\+X_1$ and $\+X_0$, where variables $\+X_1$ are observed and variables $\+X_0$ are missing under this particular value assignment, respectively.
 In other words, when $\+ r$ is fixed, we have that $R_{X} = 1$ for all $X \in \+X_1$, and $R_X = 0$ for all $X \in \+X_0$.